hillmandj/clrs-algorithms/ch-2/problem-set.md

   y = a(i) + x * y
 ```

-> a) In terms of O-notation, what is the running time of this code fragment for Horner's rule?
+> a) In terms of &Omicron;-notation, what is the running time of this code fragment for Horner's rule?

 This would be a linear run, we are iterating through n values and are performing constant mathematical operations.